traefik/traefik/docs/content/routing/entrypoints.md

 _Optional, Default=250_

-`maxConcurrentStreams` defines the number of maximum concurrent streams for HTTP/2.
+`maxConcurrentStreams` specifies the number of concurrent streams per connection that each client is allowed to initiate.
 The `maxConcurrentStreams` value must be greater than zero.

 ```yaml tab="File (YAML)"